 Girl Model is a compelling look at the Russian model industry, where extremely young girls risk everything for the chance to be picked up by Japanese modeling agencies.
 David Redmon and Ashley Sabin explore the dark side of a secretive industry that is constantly placing itself on a moral pedestal for “lifting young girls out of poverty.”
 As Girl Model proves, the industry is largely, on the contrary, an institution of exploitation that breeds the potential for trafficking and slavery.

-The central figure in all of this is ex-model, now recruiter, Rachel Blais, who undergoes a detailed character study during the film.
+The central figure in all of this is ex-model, now recruiter, Rachel Blais.
 Obsessive, egocentric, odd, and arguably amoral, Blais makes for an intriguing, if eerie, subject.
 Listening to her endless justifications and self-promotion allow the viewer some uncomfortable moments, but Redmon and Sabin manage to bring it all together in a subtle and tasteful denouement.
 [A]

 The Imposter, directed by Bart Layton

 In 1994, a 13-year old boy disappeared from his home in San Antonio, TX.
 Three years later, international authorities in Spain thought they had finally tracked him down.
 Unfortunately, they were mistaken.

 Bart Layton’s fascinating documentary is the story of a young Frenchman who somehow manages to convince the grieving Texas family that he is their long lost son.
 While it may sound hard to believe, The Imposter weaves a convincing tale that moves with the force and excitement of a great mystery.
 It was definitely one of my favorite films of the festival.
 [A]